John Alexander Symonds: Biography

 John Alexander Symonds was born in the Soke of Peterborough on 13 July 1935.
 He was commissioned in the Royal Artillery, serving from 1953 to 1956.

-Symonds joined the Metropolitan Police in 1956, becoming a detective sergeant at New Scotland Yard.
+Symonds joined the Metropolitan Police in 1956 on a fast track programme but left within a year and worked in Soho area selling tills for the entertainment industry, he rejoined the Metropolitan Police in 1959 after he got married, initially serving in Beckenham and Croydon before being promoted to detective sergeant at Camberwell in 1968.
 In 1969, after having been a police officer for 15 years, Symonds was one of three officers charged with corruption following a newspaper investigation into bribery at Scotland Yard.
 He skipped bail and fled to Morocco in 1972.
 Symonds claimed later that he had been "fitted up" and forced to leave under pain of death after having threatened to expose during any trial "the endemic and systemic corruption within the Metropolitan Police service" at the time.

 In Morocco, Symonds served as a mercenary, making use of his police and military expertise to train African troops to use the 25-pounder howitzer, an artillery piece that was, by that time, obsolete by British Army standards and had been sold off as surplus to several African countries.
 It was at this point that Symonds was recruited by the KGB.

 Between 1972 and 1980, he was a KGB agent employed as a "Romeo spy" with the codename SKOT.
 He was directed by his Soviet masters to seduce women working in Western embassies with the aim of obtaining secrets.
 In 1981, he returned to England.